rll307/Trans_quotas/README.md

 ## Criteria for scraping data

-1. The comments were scraped form the [post](https://www.facebook.com/quebrandootabu/posts/2311997132189994);
+1. The comments were scraped form Quebrando o Tabu's Facebook](https://www.facebook.com/quebrandootabu/) page;
 1. I scraped comments 24 hours after the post.
 Please, note that some comments might be deleted due to users' intervention.

 # Scripts for data analysis

 Each of the script on this repository is relative to a different part of the research.
-This function of file is listed here:
+The function of file is listed here:

 1. `Dendrogram`: Binary and dendrogram calculation/Binary and dendrogram plotting
 1. `Wordlist`: Word listing and plotting Wordlists
 1. `Concordancing`: Creating KWIC
-1. `Comparison`: Calculating for t-test and plotting

 ## Research flowchart